luisquintanilla/mlnet-workshop/labs/07-mlops.md

 Click on `New Secret` and add a new secret with the name of `STORAGEKEY`.
 The value will be provided to you by the facilitators of the workshop.

-## Phase 7.3: Train our model as part of our CI pipeline
+## Phase 7.3: Add model training to our GitHub workflow
 In order to automatically train our model, we'll need to use the `dotnet run` command to run our console application.
 To do so, go ahead and add the following to your GitHub Action's workflow file:
 ```